-As at June 30, 2023, investments amounted to approximately Euro 19 million.
+As at September 30, 2023, investments amounted to approximately Euro 31 million.
 Below is a list of the main investments of the period:

-- FLOS Group invested approximately Euro 8 million in the period: Investments related to the tangible assets were mostly related to production sites in Bovezzo plant of FLOS S.p.A. and investments in FLOS Design Space Projects.
-Investments in intangible assets were mainly related to Flos USA (Madison), investments in R&D and software (ERP). - B&B Italia Group invested approximately Euro 4,5 million and mainly dedicated to investments in the plants of Novedrate, Misinto and Caldogno, as well as dedicated to the development of new products (new moulds) and leasehold improvements for store that will be opened in the future, especially in US.
-The intangible investments refer to software (ERP) and capitalization of R&D. - Louis Poulsen Group invested approximately Euro 2,5 million, and the main part was dedicated to supply chain: production, tooling for development of new products, prototypes and other equipments.
-The other investments were dedicated to IT and the digital channel. - Fendi Casa Group invested Euro 2 million mainly related to the leasehold improvements of the Fendi store in Shanghai (DOS) that opened in July 2023. - Lumens (formerly YDesign Group) invested Euro 1 million, mainly dedicated to the development and major enhancement of our websites, front end and back end system. - Designers Company Group, invested Euro 0,6 million in the strengthening of the IT set up. - Investments in the Holdings were also related to the development of e-commerce platforms for approximately Euro 0,4 million.
+- FLOS Group invested approximately Euro 11 million in the period: Investments related to the tangible assets were mostly related to production sites in Bovezzo plant of FLOS S.p.A. and investments in FLOS Design Space Projects.
+Investments in intangible assets were mainly related to Flos USA (Madison), investments in R&D and software (ERP). - B&B Italia Group invested approximately Euro 9 million and mainly dedicated to investments in the plants of Novedrate, Misinto and Caldogno, as well as dedicated to the development of new products (new moulds) and leasehold improvements for store that will be opened in the future, especially in US.
+The intangible investments refer to software (ERP) and capitalization of R&D. - Louis Poulsen Group invested approximately Euro 5 million, and the main part was dedicated to supply chain (production, tooling for development of new products, prototypes and other equipments) and retail, for new shop in shop.
+The other investments were dedicated to IT and the digital channel. - Fendi Casa Group invested Euro 2,3 million mainly related to the leasehold improvements of the Fendi store in Shanghai (DOS) that opened in July 2023. - Lumens (formerly YDesign Group) invested approximately Euro 1,5 million, mainly dedicated to the development and major enhancement of our websites, front end and back end system. - Designers Company Group, invested Euro 1,3 million in the strengthening of the IT set up and capitalization of R&D. - Investments in the Holdings were also related to the development of e-commerce platforms for approximately Euro 0,5 million.